ivodolenc/nuxt-lazysizes/README.md

 ## Features

-- Helps you integrate `lazysizes` image loader
+- Helps you integrate `lazysizes` loader
 - Allows you to easily set options through the module
 - Includes settings that can be used to extend the Nuxt build `loader`
 - Boosts your lighthouse score and overall performance 🔥
 - Provides a `lightweight`, `fast` and `reliable` solution
+- Supports options to enable additional `plugins`
 - `Zero-config` setup ready to go 🚀

 ## Quick Start